jcapps/youtube-channel-react/README.md

 ```

 Once the ```node_modules``` have been installed and the ```youtubeInfo.js``` file has been created, run ```npm start``` to launch the application.

+## YouTube Analytics
+Viewing the Analytics pages requires authentication with James Capps' credentials.
+At this time, the Analytics tab and its contents are fully-functional *only* on Google Chrome.